 Seriously, this show sounds like it should be right up my ally.
 We’ve got vampires, horror, violence, secret organisations, it should be a blast.
 That said, I put off watching this for a fair while because I’d previously watched the first episode and was left feeling pretty meh about the entire series.
-However, this one came around on my list of watched and dropped anime to give a second go to and given it is available on AnimeLab I gave it a go and made it through to the end.
-But I probably shouldn’t have.
+However, this one came around on my list of watched and dropped anime to give a second go to and so I did.

 If I get over the fact that this looks its age and focus on the story, the issues actually get worse.
 While there is an ongoing narrative around an unusual number of vampires showing up and some chip creating vampires that they are investigating, mostly it feels like freak of the week shows up, the expendable human characters get expended (why were there even humans still working for these organisations), and then the vampire/s go in and clean up the mess.
 There’s the occasional point of interest with conspiracies and media interaction, but mostly its just a by the numbers set up and deliver kind of story.